-Three Kingdoms, Gaya-type Stoneware Jar with Incised Wave Pattern¥42,000 JPY
+Three Kingdoms, Gaya Type Stoneware Jar with Incised Wave PatternSOLD OUT

 A high-fired pottery jar made in the Three Kingdoms period.
 A long neck with an incised wave design and a bulbous body.
 It is hardly baked at high temperatures and has a black surface with a rich, spectacular natural glaze.